 If you’ve searched for anything kid-related on Pinterest even once, you’ve probably had your feed instantly flooded with “sensory bin” ideas all of a sudden and there’s a good reason why!
 Kids love bins filled with different small items that they can either scoop into bowls or tubes, pour back and forth, and play with animals or cars in the mixtures.
-It’s crazy how much some toddlers love to play with these and I think you’ll find that it’s pretty fun for the grownups too!
+While we’ve had lots of kid projects that we’ve loved making over the years, it’s crazy how much some toddlers love to play with these and I think you’ll find that it’s pretty fun for the grownups too!

 The Bin Supplies: You can fill your bins a few inches deep with age-appropriate items like dried rice/beans/pastas, pom poms, wool balls, dirt, rocks, water, sand—whatever you like!
 Just make sure to keep in mind what might be a choking hazard size for younger toddlers and wait until they are past the age of wanting to eat the dried food items if using those.
 For extra fun, you can also dye colored rice for your play (there are ways to dye noodles and beans as well).